 For child protection purposes, a child is any person under 18 years of age.
 A freshman student, a "dual enrolled" high school student, or a summer camp participant, among others, may fall into the category of a "child."
 Alabama law imposes a mandatory reporting duty of known or suspected child abuse on certain individuals, including all University employees, who must report to The University of Alabama in Huntsville Police Department (UAHPD).
 University policy implementing the law also encourages students, volunteers, and representatives as well as third-party vendors and their employees, representatives, or volunteers that contract for use of University facilities with responsibilities that involve interaction with children to report (orally and then in written form) known or suspected child abuse to UAHPD.
-Sexual abuse, which is one element of the more comprehensive term "abuse" under Alabama law, includes actual or attempted rape, molestation, sexual exploitation, etc. To review a complete copy of the University's policy and procedures relating to reporting potential child abuse, including how to report to UAHPD, please review the Child Abuse Reporting Policy and Procedures visit https://www.uah.edu/compliance/child-protection-policy.
+Sexual abuse, which is one element of the more comprehensive term "abuse" under Alabama law, includes actual or attempted rape, molestation, sexual exploitation, etc. To review a complete copy of the University's policy and procedures relating to reporting potential child abuse, including how to report to UAHPD, please review the University's 06.09.04 Mandatory Reporting of Child Abuse and Neglect Policy.